BaseSpatialAudioEngine

 attenuation

-The sound attenuation coefficient of the remote user or media player.
-The value range is [0,1].
-The values are as follows:
+The sound attenuation coefficient of the media player, ranging from [0,1].

-• 0: Broadcast mode, where the volume and timbre are not attenuated with distance, and the volume and timbre heard by local users do not change regardless of distance.
+• 0: Broadcast mode, where volume and timbre do not attenuate with distance.
+The local user hears no change in volume or timbre regardless of distance.

-• (0,0.5): Weak attenuation mode, that is, the volume and timbre are only weakly attenuated during the propagation process, and the sound can travel farther than the real environment.
+• (0,0.5): Weak attenuation mode, where volume and timbre attenuate slightly during propagation.
+Compared to the real world, sound can travel farther.

-• 0.5: (Default) simulates the attenuation of the volume in the real environment; the effect is equivalent to not setting the speaker_attenuation parameter.
+• 0.5: (Default) Simulates attenuation in a real environment.
+Equivalent to not setting the attenuation parameter.

-• (0.5,1]: Strong attenuation mode, that is, the volume and timbre attenuate rapidly during the propagation process.
+• (0.5,1]: Strong attenuation mode, where volume and timbre attenuate rapidly during propagation.

 forceSet